The Excel SIN Function

 For the simple right-angled triangle below, the sine of the angle θ, is the ratio of the opposite side, o, to the hypotenuse, h.

-The Excel SIN function calculates the sine of a given angle (which is supplied in radians).
+The Excel SIN function calculates the sine of a given angle.

 The format of the function is :